kaazing/gateway/doc/security/p_tls_clientapp.md

 <tbody>
 <tr class="odd">
 <td align="left">Apple Safari</td>
-<td align="left">You might want to export the certificate from the keystore of ${the.gateway} and import it into your Mac Keychain.
+<td align="left">You might want to export the certificate from the keystore of the Gateway and import it into your Mac Keychain.
 Mac Keychain only recognizes the PKCS12 and PKCS7 certificate types.
-When you export the certificate from the keystore of ${the.gateway} using <a href="http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html">keytool</a> and the <code>-exportcert</code> command, use <code>-storetype PKCS7</code>.
+When you export the certificate from the keystore of the Gateway using <a href="http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html">keytool</a> and the <code>-exportcert</code> command, use <code>-storetype PKCS7</code>.
 You can also use the <a href="http://www.lazgosoftware.com/kse/">KeyStore Explorer</a> tool.
 For more information, see <a href="http://support.apple.com/kb/PH10968">OS X Mountain Lion: If your certificate isn’t being accepted</a> from Apple.</td>
 </tr>
 <tr class="even">
 <td align="left">Google Chrome</td>